DanilaYermolaiev/terraform-DO-droplets/README.md

-# AWS and Terraform workshop
+# DO and Terraform workshop

 ## Prerequisite
 1. Linux workstation.